 We aim to achieve to create a safe and confidential space for all survivors of sexual abuse and rape and are always more than happy to discuss any queries or concerns you may have.

 As part of our commitment to organisational transparency we are publishing our latest Financial Report for public viewing here on our site.
-Click on the relevant link below to download the specified document.
+Click on the relevant link below to download the specified document or go to the Charity Commission Safeline entry.

 Policies and procedures: